Atomoxetine: Brand names

 In India, atomoxetine is sold under brand names including Axetra, Axepta, Attera, Tomoxetin, and Attentin.
-In Australia, Canada, Italy, Portugal, Romania, Spain, Switzerland and the US, atomoxetine is sold under the brand name Strattera.
-In the Czech Republic it is sold under brand names including Mylan.
+In Australia, Canada, Italy, Portugal, Romania, Spain, Switzerland, and the US, atomoxetine is sold under the brand name Strattera.
+In France, hospitals dispense atomoxetine under the brand name Strattera (it is not marketed in France).
+In the Czech Republic, it is sold under brand names including Mylan.
+In Poland, it is sold under the brand name Auroxetyn.
+In Indonesia, it is sold under the brand name Xenocy.
 In Iran, atomoxetine is sold under brand names including Stramox.
+In Brazil, it is sold under the brand name Atentah.
+In Turkey, it is sold under the brand names Attex, Setinox, and Atominex.
 In 2017, a generic version was approved in the United States.

 Research

 There has been some suggestion that atomoxetine might be a helpful adjunct in people with major depression, particularly in cases with concomitant ADHD.

-Atomoxetine may be used in those with ADHD and bipolar disorder although such use has not been well studied.
+Atomoxetine may be used in those with ADHD and bipolar disorder although such use has not been well established.
 Some benefit has also been seen in people with ADHD and autism.
-As with other norepinephrine reuptake inhibitors it appears to reduce anxiety and depression symptoms, although attention has focused mainly on specific patient groups such as those with concurrent ADHD or methamphetamine dependence.
+As with other norepinephrine reuptake inhibitors it appears to reduce anxiety and depression symptoms, although research has focused mainly on specific patient groups such as those with concurrent ADHD or methamphetamine dependence.